 For fingerprint marks or heavier soiling, use a small amount of isopropyl (rubbing) alcohol applied with a soft cloth.
 Avoid using rubbing alcohol containing perfume or moisturizer.

 Twice a year, vacuum the ventilation slots on the case, particularly at the cooling fan, to suck out accumulated dust and debris.
 Turn off the computer, but don't unplug it.
 This helps maintain a good electrical ground that helps guard against damage from static electricity.
-Never blow air into the case.
+Gently vacuum the interior of the case to remove dust buildup on circuit boards and panels.

 Never pour or spray any cleaning fluid onto any electronic device – doing so increases shock hazards, and it's the quick way to ruin the equipment permanently.
 Avoid using abrasives to clean any plastic or painted surface.
 They will scratch the surface and make future cleaning more difficult.